indirakalagara/emission-factor-mgmt/readme.md

 ## 2. What are Emission Factors and why those are important

-When Organization started their Sustainability journey, the very crucial thing is to start capturing the relavant data with respect to their operations to estimate / calculate the emissions.
+When Organization started their Sustainability journey, the very crucial thing is to start capturing the relevant  data with respect to their operations to estimate / calculate the emissions.
 The captured data should be cleaned, normalized and then used to calculate the organization emissions.
 So to calculate emissions, two types of input data is required.

 #### 1. Activity data
 Activity data is a quantitative measure of a level of activity that results in GHG emissions.
-This is the data the organization captures from their operations / supplychain,etc.
+This is the data the organization captures from their operations / supply chain,etc.
 Example :
-- How many liters of fuel consumed,
+- How many litres of fuel consumed,
 - How much electricity is consumed,
 - How many kilograms of material purchased

 #### 2. Emission factor
 An Emission factor is a factor that converts activity data into GHG emissions data.
 Example :
-- How much kg CO2 is emitted per liter of fuel consumed
+- How much kg CO2 is emitted per litre of fuel consumed
 - How much kg CO2 is emitted for one kwh power consumption
 - How much kg CO2 is emitted per kilograms of material produced

-In otherwords, emission factors helps organizations to calculate the emissions or co2 equivalent of Greenhouse gases which are emitted because of the activities performed by their business.
+In other words, emission factors helps organizations to calculate the emissions or co2 equivalent of Greenhouse gases which are emitted because of the activities performed by their business.

-## 3. Who developes the Emissions Factors
+## 3. Who develops  the Emissions Factors ?

-The Governments, environmental agencies, organizations, research insitutes publishes the emission factors for numerous activity based data,  based on the scientific studies and experiements conducted considering various parameters, conditions, states , regions , etc
+The Governments, environmental agencies, organizations, research institutes publishes the emission factors for numerous activity based data,  based on the scientific studies and experiments conducted considering various parameters, conditions, states , regions , etc

-Below are the some of the well known emission factor sets published by various organizations and countries.
+Below are the some of the well-known emission factor sets published by various organizations and countries.

 - ***International Energy Agency (IEA)*** publishes a comprehensive set of  Electricity and Heating emission factors annually covering most countries and regions in the world.
 Hence this emission factor set is leverage globally when the country or region specific emission factors are not available.  [more info](https://www.google.com/)

-- ***Environmental Protetction Agency (EPA)*** of United States, publishes emission factors for  electricity purchased from eGRID, mobile combustion, upstream and downstream transportation, business travel, product transport, and employee commuting.   [more info](https://www.google.com/)
+- ***Environmental Protection Agency (EPA)*** of United States, publishes emission factors for  electricity purchased from eGRID, mobile combustion, upstream and downstream transportation, business travel, product transport, and employee commuting.   [more info](https://www.google.com/)

 - ***Department for the Environment, Food and Rural Affairs (DEFRA)*** and the UK Government publishes a comprehensive set of  GHG emission factors covering Scope 1, 2 and some Scope 3 emission sources.
 Mainly applies to UK, however company across Europe use this factor set.  [more info](https://www.google.com/)